The Interactive & Immersive HQ

 Learning TouchDesigner

 TouchDesigner is a really is a powerful program, but it isn’t perfect, just like everything in life.
-It’s easy for beginners to hit optimization stumbling points.
+It’s easy for a beginner user to hit optimization stumbling points.

 TouchDesigner is amazing, but if you don’t really have the skills to push it, you could easily fall short and end up thinking to yourself, “Wow, this program is not effective and it’s really weak.
-How are all these other people able to get so much out of it?”.
+How are all these other people able to get so much out of it?” (another important question).

 You can’t come to TouchDesigner and think that everything’s going to be served on a silver platter because a lot of the time you’ll be figuring out new tools and new ways to do things on your own and having an attitude of self-learning, problem-solving and getting through challenges will really put you in the mindset to be successful.